Steadfast Wills | Lasting Power of Attorney

 What is a Lasting Power of Attorney (LPA)?

-It is a legal document allowing you (the donor) to appoint others (the attorneys) to make decisions on your behalf – if you should lose mental capacity to make your own decisions in the future.
+A Lasting Power of Attorney is a legal document allowing you (the donor) to appoint others (the attorneys) to make decisions on your behalfLPAs are made whilst you still have mental capacity in preparation for if you ever lose that capacity.
 There are two types: Property & Financial Affairs, and Health & Welfare.

 What is a Property & Financial Affairs LPA?

 This covers decisions about the donor’s financial affairs and their property.
 An attorney can buy or sell property, operate bank accounts and investments, claim welfare benefits or pensions and receive income, deal with tax affairs, pay household expenses and insure, maintain or repair property.
 If you wish, a Property & Financial Affairs LPA can be used while you still have capacity.
+This can be useful, for example, if your local bank has closed down and you need help setting up and using internet bankingIt can also be useful if you have mobility issues, or are on holiday or in hospitalWhile you have capacity, your attorneys can only make decisions if you have given them permission to do so, and they must follow your instructions.

 What is a Health & Welfare LPA?

 This covers decisions about the donor’s personal welfare and health.
 It can only come into effect when the donor has lost capacity.
 An attorney can make decisions on where the donor is living, their day to day care, arrange medical, dental or optical appointments, allow access to personal information, consent or refuse any medical treatment and decide on the donor’s diet and clothing.
 It also includes a section where the donor may grant the attorneys power to make decisions on accepting or refusing life sustaining treatment.
+This would mean that the attorneys can speak to the doctors as if they are you, in that scenario.

 What if I lose mental capacity and I don’t have an LPA?